-Anyone who is under 65, and newly eligible for Medicare, may enroll in a Medigap plan in Idaho, but deadlines may apply.
+Anyone who is under 65, and newly eligible for Medicare, may enroll in a Medigap plan in Idaho.
+Deadlines for guaranteed issue rights apply.
 See page 17 for details.

-You may enroll in any Medicare Advantage (MA) plan available in your county.
+You may enroll in any Medicare Advantage (MA) plan available in your county of residence.
 As of January 1, 2021, Beneficiaries with existing ESRD are also eligible to join a MA or MAPD plan.
 If you are already in a plan before you develop ESRD, you may stay in that plan.
 You may enroll in a Part D drug plan whether you can join an Advantage plan or not.